isabella232/sc_Hero/Script.markdown

 **Jessy**
 We have to instantiate the value in this way because Hero provides two overloads of `opacity()`—one for _CG_`Float` and one for `Float`—but unfortunately the Swift compiler can't determine which to use, hence the manual disambiguation.

-Hero only takes `beginWith`-modifiers into account when used alongside an animation, so I'll add the `.fade` animation modifier to the array as well.
+Hero only takes `beginWith`-modifiers into account when used alongside an animation, so I'll add the `fade` animation modifier to the array as well.

 ```
 .fade